Tensions high as Catalonia readies for vote

 In one development Friday, a Spanish court ordered Google to remove a voting location app from its Play Store, saying it was helping Catalan separatists to organize in advance of the disputed referendum.

-Joan Maria Piqué, international communications director for the government of Catalonia, told CNN that police entered the offices of a company that works for Google to execute the Catalonia high court order to delete the "On Votar 1-Oct" app and that some people were held for a few hours.
+Piqué told CNN that police entered the offices of a company that works for Google to execute the Catalonia high court order to delete the "On Votar 1-Oct" app and that some people were held for a few hours.

 Google also was ordered to block other future applications put forward by the developer, which had used an email that includes the vote's date.